“Corn Growth Stages: The Secret Behind a Perfect Harvest”

 Corn grows best in spring when the soil temperature reaches 50°F (10°C) or higher.
 Planting in warm soil ensures quick germination.

-Corn takes from 90 to 120 days, to grow.
-It also depends on a variety and environmental factors.
+Corn takes from 90 to 120 days to grow.
+It also depends on a variety of environmental factors.

 Some factors like insufficient water, poor nutrition, or extreme temperatures are reasons for Tasseling delays.